 It is possible to reduce the rapid traverse speed when starting the NC program using the FMAX soft key.
-The entered value remains in effect even after the machine has been turned off and on again.
-In order to re-establish the original rapid traverse speed, you need to re-enter the corresponding value.
+The reduction applies to all rapid traverse and feed rate movements.
+The value you enter is no longer in effect after the machine has been turned off and on again.
+In order to re-establish the respectively defined maximum feed rate after switch-on, you need to re-enter the corresponding value.